-Leaders of the regulatory and labeling departments of a medical device manufacturer likely know that complying with the FDA’s final rule on Unique Device Identification is going to take time and planning.
+Leaders of the regulatory and labeling departments of a medical device manufacturer likely know that complying with the FDA’s final rule on Unique Device Identification (UDI) takes time and planning.
 But convincing the executives in the C-suite to allot the necessary time and resources needed to get the job done can sometimes be challenging.
 When faced with requests from sales and marketing, R&D, manufacturing, and other departments, CEOs understandably have many demands to manage.

 Buy-in from the top is critical to implementing your project on time and on budget.
 Here are the most important things your CEO needs to understand about compliance with the mandate.

 It will take longer than we think.

 While it is tempting to think there is time to spare, the experience of the Class III manufacturers in 2014 proved that a successful compliance effort can take many months to implement.
 The Class I enforcement deadline is almost here.
 Starting early leaves room to navigate the obstacles that may arise along the way.